mmuratarat/mmuratarat.github.io/_posts/2019-07-31-NBClassifier-in-Python-an-example.md

 Alternatively, a continuous feature could be discretized by binning its values, but doing so throws away information, and results could be sensitive to the binning scheme.

-3. Bernoulli Naive Bayes: This is similar to the multinomial naive bayes but the predictors are boolean variables.
+3. **Bernoulli Naive Bayes**: This is similar to the multinomial naive bayes but the predictors are boolean variables.
 The parameters that we use to predict the class variable take up only values yes or no, for example if a word occurs in the text or not.

 # Advantages